Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 What is cyberterrorism?

-Cyberterrorism is a politically motivated attack that uses computers and information technology to cause physical, social, or political damage and generate fear in the target population.
-The distinction between a cyberterrorist attack and a random act of hacking lies in its scope and the motivation behind it.
+As defined by the North Atlantic Treaty Organization (NATO), cyberterrorism is a cyberattack that uses computers and communication networks to cause significant destruction or disruption to generate fear or intimidate society into a particular ideological goal.
+The distinction between a cyberterrorist attack and a random act of hacking lies in its scope and motivation.
 Cyberterrorists try to inflict harm on a large number of people, and their actions have an underlying political or ideological motif.

 Therefore, they target government agencies and the nation’s critical infrastructure.
 Media companies that present opposing views and large fintech companies that can potentially be drained of financial resources also find themselves on cybercriminals’ radar.